AdobeXD/plugin-samples/reference/scenegraph.md

 edit context, but you cannot make structural changes directly to the scenegraph tree.
 Instead, use [commands](commands.md).

 Typically, you access scenegraph nodes via the [`selection`](selection.md) argument that is passed to your plugin command, or by traversing the entire document tree using the [`documentRoot`](#RootNode) argument that is passed to your plugin command.
+These objects are also accessible [on the scenegraph module](#other-module-members) for convenience.

 **Example**
 ```js